Guide to the Best Neighbourhoods in Montreal

 Right in the middle of Montreal sits Mount Royal often referred to by the locals as simply “the mountain.”
 This neighbourhood is home to only a few residential streets and is mostly made up of vast cemeteries and parkland.
 Mount Royal Park, a 200-hectare green space, is the most famous landmark in this neighbourhood.
 First opened in 1876, it was designed by Frederick Law Olmstead, of Central Park NYC fame, and actually, you will easily the similarities.

 What makes this park one of the top things to see in Montreal?
 The views of course!
 The Belvedere observatory offers amazing views of downtown Montreal.
 It’s also the serene views of the park itself.
 There is an endless amount of dedicated walking and bike paths that take you through large shade trees, gardens, and ponds – up and down over gently sloping hills.
-You’ll soon forget you’re in the middle of the busy urban city of Montreal.
+You’ll soon forget you’re in the middle of the busy urban city of one of Montreal neighbourhoods.

 Plan your Visit to Mount Royal Park